 Our IVC Filter Attorneys Can Help You!

-The attorneys at Stewart J. Guss, Attorney at Law, has, and works with an outisde team of dedicated attorneys who understand how to handle complicated medical injury and mass tort cases.
+The attorneys at Stewart J. Guss, Injury Accident Lawyers, has, and works with an outisde team of dedicated attorneys who understand how to handle complicated medical injury and mass tort cases.
 We have years of experience standing up for clients to all types of parties, including major corporations.
 Our experienced intake staff will evaluate your situation for FREE and will advise you of your rights.